Connect with us

 Kelvin Franklin, 33, made the allegations against Officer Greg Capers, who has been suspended without pay and faces legal action in a separate incident: the May 2023 shooting of 11-year-old Aderrien Murry.

-Carlos Moore is representing Franklin and the boy’s in their respective lawsuits.
+Carlos Moore is representing Franklin and the boy’s family in their respective lawsuits.
 In both interactions, the attorney said Capers escalated the situation.
 Capers’ alleged aggressive response came when Franklin arrived at his then-fiance’s house to retrieve a bag and after Aderrien called for help during a domestic situation.

 “In both instances I believe both results would have been a lot safer if Greg Capers didn’t arrive at either scene,” Moore said.

-Franklin’s lawsuit asks for a jury trial and for at least $500,000 to be awarded to compensatory and punitive damages, attorney fees and interest.
+Franklin’s lawsuit asks for a jury trial and for at least $500,000 to be awarded to cover compensatory and punitive damages, attorney fees and interest.

 Cleveland attorney Michael Carr is representing Capers in proceedings for an aggravated assault charge the boy’s mother filed against the officer and in a $5 million federal lawsuit filed on Aderrien’s behalf.